LucaVazz/SetlXQuickreference/README.md

 Concepts not yet integrated into the Reference

 - regular expressions
-- Lambda Definitions for closures
-- Decorators (for Closures)
 - Exceptions and Backtracking
 - Plotting
 - Classes and Objects